TheodoreBranlex/HollowKnight.Lightbringer/README.md

 ## Installation Instructions

 Only for Hollow Knight 1.5
-+ First, install the modding API from https://github.com/hk-modding/api (this is not needed if you're already using Scarab)
++ First, install the [modding API](https://github.com/hk-modding/api) (if you're already using Scarab, you can skip this step)
 + Then, download the latest release and drag-and-drop the Lightbringer folder containing Lightbringer.dll into Hollow Knight/Hollow Knight_Data/Managed/Mods
 + To change settings, edit AppData/LocalLow/Team Cherry/Hollow Knight/Lightbringer.GlobalSettings.json